smorad/um_cisc_7026/lecture_1_intro.typ

   This is my first course at UM #pause

   I taught a course on Deep Reinforcement Learning at Cambridge #pause

-  This is a learning experience for me, too #pause
+  I am not perfect, and I am still learning how to teach effectively #pause

   Please provide feedback privately to me #pause
-  - Email smorad at symbol um.edu.mo
+  - Email smorad at um.edu.mo
   - Chat after class #pause

   I would like to make the class *interactive* #pause